3 Ways to Forecast Growth Rate in Excel

 This transition of values is not practical.
 The linear growth occurred because of the FORECAST.The LINEAR function shows a linear increase.

-Alternative Method #2: Use FORECAST SHEET to Forecast Growth Rate in Excel
+Forecast Growth Rate in Excel Using FORECAST SHEET

 The Forecast Sheet is a great tool that presents forecasting with the Upper Confidence Bound and the Lower Confidence Bound.
 Sadly, this feature is new in Microsoft Excel and available in Excel 2016 and later versions.